Markdown Guide

 Example:

-For more information about Markdown Syntax visit this page
+For more information about Markdown syntax you can visit the markdown guide Cheat Sheet